What Is an Electronic Document Management System (EDMS)?

 While cloud storage primarily focuses on basic file storage and sharing, EDMS systems offer advanced document management functionalities, including version control, automated workflows, and compliance tracking.

-Cloud storage can integrate features from EDMS systems, such as object storage, to efficiently manage large volumes of data.
+Nevertheless, if your business uses both services, you can integrate cloud storage features from EDMS systems to efficiently manage large volumes of data.

 For example, Internxt for business and object storage plans provides a fully encrypted platform that combines object storage for rapid data retrieval with secure file sharing and document management, blending the benefits of both technologies.

-So, if you haven’t implemented an EDMS into your company yet, the following benefits will help you understand how an EDMS system can benefit your business, team, and finances.
+So, if you haven’t implemented an EDMS into your company yet, the following benefits will help you understand how an EDMS system can help your business, team, and finances.

 The benefits of an EDMS system

-An EDMS system will offer businesses many advantages in their document management.
-Here are some features of an EDMS that you can take advantage of to effectively keep your documents secure.
+An EDMS system offers businesses many advantages in document management.
+Below, you will find ways to use an EDMS to effectively keep your business, department, and individual documents secure.

 Document organization and accessibility

-An EDMS allows for centralized storage of all documents that can be easily organized with tags, metadata, and categories, making storing, retrieving, and managaging documents simple.
+An EDMS allows for centralized storage of all documents.
+The system can easily organize these files into tags, metadata, and categories, making storing, retrieving, and managaging documents simple.

-Advanced search features enable employees to quickly locate files based on keywords, file types, or content, saving time and reducing frustration.
+From these categories, users can use the advanced search features to quickly locate files based on keywords, file types, or content, so any file can be found quickly, reducing time and frustration when trying to access older files.

 Security

-Finally, audit trails will help the account manager track and log all interactions with the system, providing a detailed record of who accessed what and when for complete control over the EDMS security.
+Finally, account managers can track and log all interactions within the system, providing a detailed record of who accessed what and when.

 Document processing

 You can reduce your reliance on paper documents and convert files to your preferred format, making them easily accessible, searchable, and editable.
-Keeping your files in an EDMS gives your business quick access to any document and eliminates the cost, storage space, and potential for data loss of paper documents.
+By Keeping your files in an EDMS system, your team can process and access documents quicker, but digital document storage gives also eliminates costs, storage space, and potential for data loss of paper documents that may happen due to human error or external factors.

 Disaster recovery and backup